paulina-grunwald/Web-developer-courses/Ruby/README.md

 ```

 ### 4.6 Raising Exception
 Exceptions are raised when something unexpected happens.
 To raise an exceptions we use __raise method__ from the object class.
-IIf you use string as argument raise method will raise __RuntimeError__.
+If you use string as argument raise method will raise __RuntimeError__.

 ```Ruby
 def my_method